 Boiler controls in the central heating plant have been upgraded to reduce emissions and burn more efficiently.

 Building Services uses only eco-friendly cleaning products.
 Supplies are ordered in bulk.

 All residence halls now have washing machines that are CEE Tier III and Energy Star qualified.

 The College employs lighting motion sensors on campus.

 The College has installed LED lighting fixtures in the campus parking garage.
 These are superior fixtures with the highest efficiency specifications.

 The College has been replacing underground steam piping throughout campus with highly insulated piping and eliminating many existing leaks.

-Two Zipcars (including a hybrid vehicle) were introduced on campus in September 2007; they are available for student and community use.
+Four Zipcars were introduced on campus in September 2007; they are available for student and community use.

 Weather permitting, public safety officers operate battery powered cars and bicycles.
-The athletics department also has three battery powered carts.
+The athletics department also has five battery powered carts.